MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_drawprimitive.md

 ### -param hDevice [in]

 A handle to the display device (graphics context).

 ### -param *

-#### - pData [in]
+*pData* [in]

 A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff543057">D3DDDIARG_DRAWPRIMITIVE</a> structure that describes the primitive to draw.

+### -param *

-#### - pFlagBuffer [in]
+*pFlagBuffer* [in]

 A pointer to a 32-bit value that contains triangle-edge flags, which are used only during line-fill mode.
 The first three bits (0/1/2) of the 32-bit value specify how the three edges of the corresponding triangles are rendered.
 If a bit is set to 1, its associated triangle edge is rendered; otherwise, the edge is not rendered.

 If the pointer is <b>NULL</b>, the user-mode display driver should use its fast path to draw primitives.